 Award Amount: $30,000 in Year 1; $32,000 in Year 2 (plus full healthcare coverage)

 Term of Award: 2 years

-Eligible are college graduates who will have received a bachelor's degree by June of 2013.
+College graduates who will have received a bachelor's degree by June of 2015 are eligible.
 Candidates with previous experience with autism, infants and toddlers, experimental psychology, or neuroscience research will be favorably reviewed.

 A complete application includes 1 copy of each of the following items (Please do include your full name on every page of your application):

 - A two page personal statement containing biographical material, relevant experience, and career goals.
 This can be single or double-spaced.